tudorioan1/ghostty-dotfiles/README.md

 Ghostty is a fast, native terminal emulator with a focus on performance and simplicity.
 This repo contains my personal Ghostty configuration and dotfiles.

 ## Installation
+!
+Install the ghostty terminal for your Linux distro and then proceed with the following steps.

 1. **Clone this repository**: